DraconInteractive/Dracon.Project.IronWhisper/README.md

 Notes:

-Resource Registry
+Resource Registry / Permissions
 - Track projects, files and other resources
-- Track access points
+- Track access points (targets that can run operations)
+- Track input points (targets that receive command inputs)
+- Map input points to access points to ensure context
 - Tag system that assigns capabilities and systems associated with resources
 - Modular data association combined with tags.
 E.g, HasDataStorage+HasProjectData will have associated ProjectData which contains a json structure with a list of projects, file locations etc).
 - Systems that have storage and internet capacity will have structures for global download location etc
 - Operations will also be modular, such as DownloadGlobal which will download a file through the supplied URI to the global download location.
 This is compared to DownloadRelative, which would download to the current 'focus' location, but thats more difficult.
+- Each

 TTS: